Is Coffee Good Or Bad For Your Health

 I’ve gradually learned to enjoy coffee.
 In fact, it made me felt heaty when I first tried it out even with 1 teaspoon of coffee powder as I was a heaty person.
 Nowadays I’d usually have a cup of coffee during afternoon tea break to keep my “engine” running and to stay alert.
 Yes, it really works for me though.

-It has become a habit that whenever I’m travelling, I tend to look out for coffee powder in loose form which is made locally.
+It has become a habit that whenever I’m travelling, I tend to look out for roasted coffee beans in loose form which are made locally.
+Very aromatic!
+The beans would then be ground into loose powder and packed in air tight bags.
 It seems that the coffee powder is unique to each place in terms of texture, aroma and even taste.
 Setting aside the breed, it’s the method of processing and freshness perhaps?

 Here are the 2 types of natural and healthy sugar substitute for sweetening your coffee.
 Not only zero in calorie but also blood sugar and tooth friendly.